JWhitleyWork/CR10SmartUpgrades/README.md

 pip install immutabledict
 ```
 22. Install Octoprint.
 This will take a *VERY* long time.
 Be patient.
-  a.
-If you want, you can connect another SSH session and use `htop` to make sure the system is still doing something.
+    - If you want, you can connect another SSH session and use `htop` to make sure the system is still doing something.
 ```
 pip install octoprint==1.8.2
 ```